speedyhash/shorthash/results/README.md

 Results:

-Zobrist, murmur and CW cubic are difficult to distinguish.
+Zobrist, murmur, CL cubic and CW cubic are difficult to distinguish.